trustoverip/ctwg-terminology-governance-guide/spec/68_spec-up-improvements.md

 `[[ref: term]]`

 **Example**
-Where `KE` is the title of KERI spec in spec-up format and `TP` the title of the ToIP overall glossary in spec-up.
+Where mnenomic `KE` is the title of KERI spec in spec-up format and mnenomic `TP` (title) of the ToIP overall glossary in spec-up.

 ```